Christmas Student Ministry Tips for High Impact

 Christmas student ministry has opportunities galore!
-During the season, youth leaders can deepen students’ love for Christ and grow their heart for the lost.
+During the season, youth leaders can deepen students’ love for Christ and for lost people.
 Yet we often miss out.

 We know Christmas is about celebrating the coming of Christ for our salvation.
 But sometimes we assume students already grasp that truth.